llmichaelsen/ilegraflix/README.md

 ![alt text](https://raw.githubusercontent.com/llmichaelsen/ilegraflix/master/src/assets/img/site-diagram.png)
 ### Home page
 On the homepage there are 3 movie sessions that are loaded based on the current information in the database.
-One of the movie sessions is based on the profile of the logged in user.
+One of the movie sessions is based on profile of logged in user.
 These sessions use the same component by passing different arguments.

 ### Profile page

 Here the user information and metrics are shown.
-Such as his last films watched in order and the films most watched in his country also ordered.
+Such as his last movies watched in order and the films most watched in his country also ordered.
 Each user has their own metrics that can be viewed by accessing the system with different users.

 ### Play movie page